 After having been a vegan for over 5 years now (back when everyone on YouTube either ate vegan junk food or a fully raw diet), we thought it’s time to write up a good overview of this way of eating and living.
 Let’s see what high carb veganism is all about.

-Vegan or high carb low fat vegan diet: The Difference
+Vegan vs high carb low fat vegan

 Simply put, vegan foods come from plants instead of animals.
 If one is solely interested in following a vegan diet for ethical or environmental reasons, they can basically eat the Standard American Diet – only made with vegan foods.